facebookresearch/segment-anything/demo/README.md

 predictor = SamPredictor(sam)
 ```

-Set the new image and export the embedding
+Set the new image and export the embedding:

 ```
 image = cv2.imread('src/assets/dogs.jpg')